-The founder shares will automatically convert into shares of our Class A common stock on the first business day following the completion of our initial business combination at a ratio such that the number of shares of our Class A common stock issuable upon conversion of all founder shares will equal, on an asconverted basis, 20% of the sum of (i) the total number of shares of our Class A common stock issued and outstanding upon completion of this offering, plus (ii) the total number of shares of our Class A common stock issued and outstanding upon completion of this offering, plus (ii) the total number of shares of our Class A common stock issued or deemed issued or issuable upon conversion or exercise of any equity-linked securities or rights issued or deemed issued, by the company in connection with or in relation to the completion of the initial business combination, excluding any shares of our Class A common stock or equity-linked securities exercisable for or convertible into shares of our Class A common stock issued, or to be issued, to any seller in the initial business combination and any private placement warrants issued to our sponsor upon conversion of working capital loans.
-In no event will the shares of our Class B common stock convert into shares of our Class A common stock at a rate of less than one to one.
+The founder shares will automatically convert into shares of our Class A common stock on the first business day following the completion of our initial business combination at a ratio such that the number of shares of our Class A common stock issuable upon conversion of all founder shares will equal, on an asconverted basis, 20% of the sum of (i) the total number of shares of our Class A common stock issued and outstanding upon completion of this offering, plus (ii) the total number of shares of our Class A common stock issued or deemed issued or issuable upon conversion or exercise of any equity-linked securities or rights issued or deemed issued, by the company in connection with or in relation to the completion of the initial business combination, excluding any shares of our Class A common stock or equity-linked securities exercisable for or convertible into shares of our Class A common stock issued, or to be issued, to any seller in the initial business combination and any private placement warrants issued to our sponsor upon conversion of working capital loans.
+In no event will the shares of our Class B common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common stock convert into shares of our Class A common

 Except as described herein, our sponsor, directors, each member of our management team and the anchor investors have agreed not to transfer, assign or sell any of their founder shares until (a) one year after the completion of our initial business combination, or (b) the date on which we complete a liquidation, merger, capital stock exchange, reorganization or other similar transaction after our initial business combination that results in all of our stockholders having the right to exchange their shares of our Class A common stock for cash, securities or other property.
 Any permitted transferees will be subject to the same restrictions and other agreements of our sponsor with respect to any founder shares.
-We refer to such transfer restrictions throughout this prospectus as the lockup.
+We refer to such transfer restrictions throughout this prospectus as the lock-up.
 Notwithstanding the foregoing, if the last reported sale price of the shares of our Class A common stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock capitalizations, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after our initial business combination, the converted Class A common stock will be released from the lock-up.